deepaklearner/sample_cypher/simple1.md

 WITH e, m, m2, m3, path + m3 AS path
 OPTIONAL MATCH (m3)-[:REPORTS_TO]->(m4:User)
 WITH e, m, m2, m3, m4, path + m4 AS path
 WITH e,
-     head(path) AS L1managerid,
+     CASE WHEN size(path) > 0 THEN path[0].employeeNumber ELSE null END AS L1managerid,
-     CASE WHEN size(path) > 1 THEN path[1] ELSE NULL END AS L2managerid,
+     CASE WHEN size(path) > 1 THEN path[1].employeeNumber ELSE null END AS L2managerid,
-     CASE WHEN size(path) > 2 THEN path[2] ELSE NULL END AS L3managerid,
+     CASE WHEN size(path) > 2 THEN path[2].employeeNumber ELSE null END AS L3managerid,
-     CASE WHEN size(path) > 3 THEN path[3] ELSE NULL END AS L4managerid
+     CASE WHEN size(path) > 3 THEN path[3].employeeNumber ELSE null END AS L4managerid
-UNWIND [L1managerid, L2managerid, L3managerid, L4managerid] AS manager
-WITH e,
-     manager,
-     CASE
-         WHEN manager = L1managerid THEN 1
-         WHEN manager = L2managerid THEN 2
-         WHEN manager = L3managerid THEN 3
-         WHEN manager = L4managerid THEN 4
-     END AS Level
 RETURN e.employeeNumber AS employeeNumber,
        e.managerid AS managerid,
+       CASE
+         WHEN L1managerid IS NOT NULL THEN 1
+         WHEN L2managerid IS NOT NULL THEN 2
+         WHEN L3managerid IS NOT NULL THEN 3
+         WHEN L4managerid IS NOT NULL THEN 4
+         ELSE 0
-       Level,
+       END AS Level,
-       L1managerid,
-       L2managerid,
-       L3managerid,
-       L4managerid
+       L1managerid, L2managerid, L3managerid, L4managerid
 ORDER BY e.employeeNumber;